 - Necrosis (or gangrene) would be the consequence

 - How did soldiers get Trench foot?
-By staying in cold water or areas with much moist.
+By staying in cold water or areas with much moisture.

-During the cold 1914-1915 winter, trench foot was reported under several names, i.e. ‘frostbite, chilled feet, effects of exposure, N.Y.D. feet, or feet cases’ (The Medical Front no date).
+During the cold 1914-1915 winter, trench foot was reported under several names, such as ‘frostbite, chilled feet, effects of exposure, N.Y.D. feet, or feet cases’ (The Medical Front, no date).

-The main difference between the Austrian and German trenches as compared to the French, Americans, and British trenches consisted in the latter being on lower elevations.
-Such characteristic of the land would mean two things: firstly, water would be accumulated quickly when it rained; and secondly, one did not have to escalate extensively before naturally reaching water.
-It was easier to be affected by Trench foot especially on lands that were close to the sea level.
-In fact, it was enough to dig half a metre before the trenches would be filled up with water.
+The main difference between the Austrian and German trenches, compared to the French, American, and British trenches, was that the latter occurred at lower elevations.
+Such characteristics of the land would mean two things: firstly, water would accumulate quickly when it rained; and secondly, one did not have to excavate very deeply before naturally reaching groundwater.
+It was easier to be affected by trench foot on land that was close to sea level.
+In fact, it was enough to dig half a metre before the trenches would fill up with water.

-Water in trenches was a problem that the allies’ troops (i.e. Serbia, Russia, France, United Kingdom, Italy, Belgium, USA) had to face.
+Water in the trenches was a problem that the Allied troops (Serbia, Russia, France, United Kingdom, Italy, Belgium, USA) had to face.

-Being drenched in water for long hours caused soldiers to develop a fungus which was named ‘trench foot’ and would destroy soldiers’ feet.
-Trench foot often resulted in the amputation of toes and/or feet in order to avoid the infection spreading to the rest of the body and getting into the bloodstream.
+Being immersed in water for long hours caused soldiers to develop a fungus which was named ‘trench foot’ and would destroy soldiers’ feet.
+Trench foot often resulted in the amputation of toes and/or feet in order to avoid the gangrenous infection from spreading to the rest of the body and causing sepsis.

 Furthermore, illnesses could attack them since their immune systems were debilitated due to ‘lack of sleep, wet and dirty clothes and a restricted diet in which a piece of fruit or vegetable was a treat’ (Biomedical Scientist 2018’ citing Gage).
+Many of the soldiers came from poor backgrounds, too.
 In essence, it can be stated that the fighter’s immune system was not strong both for the physical and psychological conditions that induced stress.

-Sources claim that officers did not have to deal as much with Trench Feet, since it was the infantry – the most exposed part of the army – that suffered the most from this disease (The Medical Front no date).
+Historical sources provide evidence that officers did not have to deal as much with trench foot, since it was the infantry - the most exposed part of the army - that suffered the most from this disease and higher classes occupied higher military positions (The Medical Front, no date).

-However, the Allies lost many of their men due to the lease especially on the Western Front in France and Flanders, as well as in Gallipoli and Macedonia (The Medical Front no fate)
+However, the Allies lost many of their men due to the battles especially on the Western Front in France and Flanders, as well as in Gallipoli and Macedonia (The Medical Front, no date).

-Although this article discussed the general degrading conditions endured by soldiers, our main discussion will focus on Trench foot, i.e. a disease that – according to the 51st Field Ambulance – manifested itself in over 6.8% of WWI’s soldiers (Biomedical Scientist 2018).
-Trench Foot was a ‘grave problem’ that Allies had to endure especially during the winter months (Microbiology Society 2014).
-In fact, soldiers had to march for miles on muddy, wet paths, and the weather was not the most favourable since it was very often below zero (Microbiology Society 2014).
+Although this article discussed the general degrading conditions endured by soldiers, our main discussion will focus on trench foot, i.e. a disease that - according to the 51st Field Ambulance - manifested itself in over 6.8% of WWI’s soldiers (Biomedical Scientist, 2018).
+Trench Foot was a ‘grave problem’ that the Allies had to endure especially during the winter months (Microbiology Society, 2014).
+In fact, soldiers had to march for miles on muddy, wet paths, and the weather was very often below zero (Microbiology Society, 2014).

-Having dug the trenches, water would immediately fill the space up, and soldiers were obliged to remain there ‘in soaking wet socks and boots’ for hours (if not days) (Biomedical Scientist 2018).
-Therefore, such a condition would cause the soldier’s feet to ‘swell and go numb, and then the skin would start to turn red or blue’ (Biomedical Scientist 2018).
-As a consequence of constantly having damp feet, soldiers that were not able to appropriately cure their condition were faced with gangrene which ‘could lead to nerve damage, tissue loss and ultimately the need for amputation’ (Biomedical Scientist 2018).
+Having dug the trenches, water would immediately fill the space up, and soldiers were obliged to remain there ‘in soaking wet socks and boots’ for hours (if not days) (Biomedical Scientist, 2018).
+Therefore, such a condition would cause a soldier’s feet to ‘swell and go numb, and then the skin would start to turn red or blue’ (Biomedical Scientist, 2018).
+As a consequence of constantly having damp feet, soldiers that were not able to appropriately cure their condition were faced with gangrene which ‘could lead to nerve damage, tissue loss and ultimately the need for amputation’ (Biomedical Scientist, 2018).

 According to the Microbiology Society, in grave cases, the blisters that developed on the foot contained ‘clear “gangrene smelling” fluid’ (2014).

-In other cases, the disease would become manifest only after several weeks: in fact, in those instances, the foot would not have an ‘abnormal appearance’, yet, would present ‘severe pain and acute cutaneous hyperaesthesia’ until it would become ‘very red and hot’ (The Medical Front no date).
+In other cases, the disease would become manifest only after several weeks: in fact, in those instances, the foot would not have an ‘abnormal appearance’ and would present ‘severe pain and acute cutaneous hyperaesthesia’ until it would become ‘very red and hot’ (The Medical Front, no date).

 Trench Foot Prevention

-However, such advice seems fairly impractical for soldier fighting to protect their lives in abhorrent conditions in WWI’s trenches.
-Therefore, one of the suggestions given to the men in the trenches was that of changing socks as frequently as possible, and John Logie Baird made a business out of such a problem by making socks with sodium borate which would ‘help alleviate wet feet’ (Biomedical Scientist 2018).
+However, such advice was fairly impractical for soldiers fighting on the frontline and were trying to stay alive.
+Therefore, one of the suggestions given to the men in the trenches was that of changing socks as frequently as possible, and John Logie Baird made a business out of such a problem by making socks impregnated with sodium borate which would ‘help alleviate wet feet’ (Biomedical Scientist 2018).

-However, the resulting loss of soldiers able to fight against their opponents, introduced the need of another solution which consisted in paving the trenches with a wooden floor and the inclusion of drainage systems (Walters 2016).
-If the measures stated above were not observed, the army’s officials were considered ‘responsible for the development of Trench Foot’ (Walters 2016).
+However, the resulting loss of soldiers able to fight introduced the need for another solution which consisted of an elevated wooden floor on the floor of the trenches and the inclusion of drainage systems (Walters 2016).
+If the measures stated above were not observed, the army’s officials were considered ‘responsible for the development of trench foot’ (Walters 2016).